MRTIBBETS/mrtibbets.github.io/README.md

 # www.alexandertibbets.com
-A repository for whipping up and fine-tuning a website
+A repository for whipping up and fine-tuning a website.